A PECULIAR SHADE OF BLUE

 BOOK OF POETRY

 All scenes are initially written in poetics.
 As story translates into imagery, vast swathes of poetry have to be cut during edits.
-Original text is being preserved in a 'Book of Poetry' to offer a window into initial translations of dialogue between body and earth.
+Original text is preserved in a 'Book of Poetry', created with intent offer a window into initial translations of dialogue between body and earth.

 THE CENTRE FOR EARTH-ENGAGED PERFORMANCE RESEARCH